The Quarterly Review: A Prop Firm’s Eight-Figure Kick-Off.

 II.
 Theme Navigation & Execution (per The Warrior)

-• Which theme phase did you execute best in: emergence, peak, or post-peak?
+Which theme phase did you execute best: emergence, peak, or post-peak?

-• Were you able to change execution style across phases (binary smash in January, fading/reactive in March)?
+Could you change execution style across phases (binary smash in January, fading/reactive in March)?

 Suggestion: Debrief one trade from each phase.
 Note your reasoning, execution style, and outcome.